 Many cinemas are equipped with a system that delivers audio description (AD) through a headset, which is provided when you collect your ticket.
-The audio description runs each time the film is shown and is undetectable to anyone not wearing a headset.
+The audio description runs when the film is shown and is undetectable to anyone not wearing a headset.

 Like a narrator telling a story, AD is an additional commentary describing body language, expressions and movements.
 Find out more about audio description.

-Find out which cinemas provide audio description in your area at Your Local Cinema or telephone them on 0845 056 9824.
+Find out which cinemas provide audio description in your area at Your Local Cinema or telephone them on 0845 056 9824 or email [email protected].
 The call centre is open 24 hours a day, seven days a week.
 Let them know which town you are in and they'll tell you if there are any audio described films being screened in your area.
-Alternatively, you can email firstname.lastname@example.org.
+Alternatively, you can email [email protected].

-You can apply for a Cinema Exhibitor's Association (CEA) card which entitles you to two-for-the-price-of-one tickets in all participating cinemas if you either claim Disability Living Allowance (DLA) or are registered blind.
-For more information visit the CEA card website or telephone 0845 123 1292.
+You can apply for a Cinema Exhibitor's Association (CEA) card which entitles you to two-for-the-price-of-one tickets in all participating cinemas if you claim a qualifying benefit (such as Disability Living Allowance, Personal Independence Payment or Attendance Allowance) or that you are registered as blind ("severely sight impaired").
+The card costs £6 and needs to be renewed every year.
+For more information visit the CEA card website, call 01244 526 016 or email [email protected].

 Many new films are now being released on DVD and Blu-ray with an audio description track included on the disk.
 These disks can be purchased or rented through retail outlets.
-Online DVD rental websites such as LoveFilm, MyVue, and odeondirect have a search facility to select audio described titles available to rent.
+Online DVD rental websites such as Prime Instant Film (formerly LoveFilm), MyVue, and Odeon Direct have a search facility to select audio described titles available to rent.

 To check whether a film has audio description you will need to check the information box on the back of the disks packaging.
 It will be listed as an optional audio or language track as one of the following: